 Construction disputes are often incredibly complex.
 When there are complicated arguments on both sides, tribunals often look to independent expert witnesses to provide an opinion on the facts of the case.

 If a dispute arises on your project, you may find you need to work with an expert.
 Whether acting as an expert advisor, party or tribunal appointed, or single joint expert, understanding how experts work can help you get the very best from them.

 The role of the expert is clearly defined.
 However, for those unfamiliar with the role of the expert, the concept of paying for an independent expert, one who may not advocate your position, can seem quite alien.

 In this session, we will take a look at the role of the expert.
 Our panellists will answer questions such as:

 Rupa is a highly experienced construction lawyer.
 She has advised on the drafting and negotiation of building contracts and consultants’ appointments and now specialises in project advisory work as well as dispute resolution, including mediation, adjudication and litigation.
 Rupa regularly acts for all parts of the supply chain, from major developers to consultants to sub-contractors.

 Bill Bordill is an experienced quantum expert and dispute resolver.
 He brings industry insight gained over three decades in senior positions, with both contractor and consultant organisations.
 Bill is the discipline lead for quantity surveying within Decipher Consulting.
 Combined with his role as an APC Assessor for RICS, Bill maintains a direct and active involvement with current issues on live projects.
 Bill has over 35 years’ experience in the construction and engineering industries.
 He is experienced and qualified in matters relating to commercial project control, contracts and disputes.

-Sign up to this Irish Construction Webinar here.
+Sign up to this Experts Construction Webinar here.